-In my mind, there is something about autumn and history that goes together like peas and carrots!
-I'm not sure why my interest in history spikes in the fall, but it definitely does.
+In my mind, there is something about autumn and history that go together like peas and carrots!
 It might be that the kids are back in school and already looking forward to class field trips.
 It might be that the distinct smell of fall triggers some childhood memory of visiting the Adirondack Experience, The Museum on Blue Mountain Lake.
 Or it may simply be that the cooler days lead me away from swimming and on to exploring.
-But whatever causes the interest, I don't fight it!
+But, whatever causes the interest, I don't fight it!
 Instead I simply follow the urge to get out to visit some fascinating historic sites.

 1. Visit a museum

-The Adirondacks are home to a number of wonderful museums designed to preserve the history of the Adirondacks.
+The Adirondacks is home to a number of wonderful museums designed to preserve the history of the Adirondacks.
 In Hamilton County, you will find an assortment of museums which will surely engage everyone in your traveling party.

 Adirondack Experience, The Museum on Blue Mountain Lake

-In Blue Mountain Lake you will find one of the largest museums in upstate New York: Adirondack Experince, The Museum on Blue Mountain Lake.
+In Blue Mountain Lake you will find one of the largest museums in upstate New York: Adirondack Experience, The Museum on Blue Mountain Lake.
 This beautiful 22-building campus is the mecca of Adirondack history.
-Their extensive collection of permanent and rotating exhibits will connect you with the way people have lived, played, and worked in the Adirondacks since the 19th century.
+Their extensive collection of permanent and rotating exhibits will connect you to the way people have lived, played, and worked in the Adirondacks since the 19th century.
 Spend hours wandering in and out of the beautiful modern galleries and historic buildings.
 While you explore the exhibits you can take in the fall foliage from the many beautiful vistas on campus.
 Two of the most notable locations on campus to spot fall colors are from Whiteface Mountain Fire Tower, on display and open for climbing, and the Lake View Dock, near the museum's cafe.